AvitalShmueli/CurlyCurl/README.md

 ### 1. Getting Started

-- **Login/Sign-Up:** Users can register to the app using their google account or email and password. after signing-up (on the first login), the user can fill additional information an upload a profile picture to complete their profile.
+- **Login/Sign-Up:** Users can register to the app using their google account or email and password.
+After signing-up (on the first login), the user can fill additional information and upload a profile picture to complete their profile.

 <div class="row">
   <img src="https://github.com/AvitalShmueli/CurlyCurl/assets/158744805/1f8ac64c-15dd-4c9c-835a-c4702b2ba0c4" alt="Login" style="height:500px;"/>